je-suis-tm/quant-trading/Oil Money project/README.md

 ### Canadian Dollars and Western Canadian Select

 For some bizarre reason, everybody says Canadian Dollar is a petrocurrency.
 We all know Canada is a country with huge deposits of natural resources.
-However, it never strikes me as a country that exports a lot of petroleum.
+However, it never strikes me as a heavy weight player in the petroleum industry.
 Most of its crude oil are heavy and sour, which is a perfect blend with light sweet shale oil from Permian Basin.
 Needless to say, the largest buyer of Canadian crude oil is Uncle Sam.

+Based upon the information from <a href=https://www.trademap.org/Index.aspx>International Trade Centre</a>, mineral fuel is not the only export.
+Canada also exports a lot of other natural resources including natural gas, precious gems, base metals and agricultural products.

 In-sample data regression shows no sign of petrocurrency.